a-leks-icon/AIRAL/corflow_scripts/tutorials/01_corflow_basics/README.md

 all parent tiers of /phone tier/: ['ref@Gol', 'wd@Gol', 'mb@Gol']
 ```

-If an object does not have a parent object (e.g. because it is the root tier), Python throws out an error, if the attribute of method of that non-existing object is accessed:
+If an object does not have a parent object (e.g. because it is the root tier), Python throws out an error, if an attribute or method of that non-existing object is accessed:

 ```python
 from corflow import fromElan